timonviola/dotman.rs/README.md

 # DOTMAN (yet another dotfile manager)

-purpose of this project is to learn rust
+Sync configs semi-automatically.

 ## Why?
-- I want to learn rust/crablang
+- To learn rust
+- fun
-- I am tired of manually managing my vim, tmux, git aliases etc. between computers.
+- No more manual managing of vim, tmux, git aliases etc. between computers.

 # How to use
 create a dotman.toml file under your $HOME directory.
 (Is you want to change the location/name of this file change `DOTMAN_HOME` env var.)

 # What it does?
-Centralizes - or more precisely decentralizes your config files to store them in a single vsc repo.
+Centralizes your config files to store them in a single folder (repo).

-`dotman` goes through the `dotman.toml` file entries and creates simbolic links is your file system.
+`dotman` goes through the `dotman.toml` file entries and creates symbolic links is your file system.

 # What it does NOT?
 - no git workflow automation